Assign Multiple Organizations to a SAML Authentication Provider

 3. Send a GET request to https://platform.cloud.coveo.com/rest/organizations/{organizationId}/saml/availables where you replace {organizationId} with the ID of the Coveo organization where you have already implemented SAML authentication (organization1).

 A successful request returns a Status 200 containing the SAML authentication parameters for the specified organization and, if any, other organizations using the same SAML authentication setup.
-The response body of your GET request should look like the following example.
+Your GET request and its response body should look like the following example:

 GET https://platform.cloud.coveo.com/rest/organizations/organization1/saml/availables HTTP/1.1